 456 Cherry St. SE

 Second Monday of the month at 4:00 pm during the school year

 Summer in the City (SITC)

-SITC is a two-week program for youth with blindness or visual impairment that teaches the life skills and education necessary to live independent and productive lives outside of high school, in college, and/or future employment.
+SITC is a free two-week program for youth with blindness or visual impairment that teaches the life skills and education necessary to live independent and productive lives outside of high school, in college, and/or future employment.